EJE, vol. 114 (2017)

 Marco INFUSINO, Gunnar BREHM, Carlo DI MARCO, Stefano SCALERCIO

 Eur.
 J. Entomol.
-114: 25-33, 2017 | 10.14411/eje.2017.004
+114: 25-33, 2017 | DOI: 10.14411/eje.2017.004

 Light trapping is the most widely used tool for determining the diversity of nocturnal Lepidoptera, but UV LEDs have yet to be used as light sources for the large-scale monitoring of Lepidoptera.
 We assessed the efficiency of this novel light source for sampling moths using a Heath type moth equipped with a strip of 150 high brightness UV LEDs (emission peak 398 nm, ~ 15 W) powered by a 12 V battery.
 We compared the number of individuals, the number of species and the Geometridae / Noctuidae ratio recorded for the samples collected using UV LED traps with those collected in two monitoring programs carried out in the same geographic region using two...

 Polygalacturonase gene expression and enzymatic activity in salivary glands of laboratory reared and wild populations of Lygus lineolaris (Hemiptera: Miridae)